rohan-deshpande/northwest/readme.md

 If you would like more commands to be supported, please open a PR.

+#### Nw Module

+After seeding you'll get a `nw` module placed in your `src` which is exports the `Nw` class.
+This class contains `getters` for easily accessing the NW.js `nw` object and other associated objects such as `gui`, `Window` as well as standard node modules like `fs` and `path`.
+If you feel anything is missing from this class, please feel free to open a PR.

 ### Scripts

 These commands are available from inside any `northwest` app and are included in your `package.json` after you run `northwest make <app-name>`.